Kelly Haimona: Italy

+International rugby

-On 8 October, after three years in the waiting, Kelly Haimona was named in the Italian National team for their 2014 end-of-year tests against Samoa, Argentina and South Africa.
-He made his debut in the opening match against Samoa on 8 November 2014.
-He kicked 14 points in the 24–13 win, Italy's first win in 9 attempts.
+On 8 October, after three years in the waiting, Haimona was named in the Italian national team for their 2014 end-of-year tests against Samoa, Argentina and South Africa.
+He made his debut in the opening match against Samoa on 8 November 2014 where he kicked 14 points in the 24–13 win, Italy's first win in nine attempts.